jgm/pandoc/test/command/biblatex-kant-ku.md

 ---
 nocite: "[@*]"
 references:
-- annote: "An edition of Kant's *Collected Works*, volume five.
-This is an inbook entry which explicitly refers to the *Critique of Judgment* only, not to the entire fifth volume"
+- annote: An edition of Kant's *Collected Works*, volume five.
+This is an inbook entry which explicitly refers to the *Critique of Judgment* only, not to the entire fifth volume
   author:
   - family: Kant
     given: Immanuel